andylikecats/CS32-Final/README.md

 Develop a mood tracker

-Create a journaling prompt feature (write the prompts and put in a dictionary)
+Create a journaling prompt feature

-display users' mental health progress and provide personalized output based on their data

-Integrate mental health resources and support into the tool, including links to articles, videos, and professional services （maybe out of scope of project) design an interface
+split the input into separate words for text analysis

+check for positive vs negative words

+evaluate and print out a mood score

 Step 2: Identify the computational subtasks.

-A.	Mood tracker: a bit computational, collect data
+Mood tracker:

-B. Create a journaling prompt feature (write the prompts and put in a dictionary): This could be computational, choose the prompt according to user data instead of at random

-C.	display users' mental health progress and provide personalized output based on their data: this is a computational task

-Step 3: Rank the computational subtasks.

-C >A>B

-Step 4: Choose one.
-Choose one computational subtask as your final project.
-Your ranking should help you choose.
+Prompt the user for input

+Split the input into separate words (for later text analysis)

+Define the mood score variable

+Check for positive and negative mood words

+Loop through each word in the input, increasing score for positive words and decreasing for negative words

+Print out the mood score

 We more or less decided on the Mental Health Tracker idea.
-Step 5: Create a repo for your FP.
+Step 3: Create a repo for your FP.
--done on Github
+Done on Google colab here https://colab.research.google.com/drive/1IMKmtT8-INIRm7XHnx9V5IAXhICAjz47?usp=sharing

 ![image](https://user-images.githubusercontent.com/129343930/229309904-f615983b-ac4b-45ab-926b-3d6cd924fbc1.png)